GabbyBarajasBroussard/natural-language-processing-project/README.md

 - The purpose of this project is to scape data from Github repository README files covering different Animal Crossing topics.
 The goal is to build a machine learning model that will predict what programming language the repository is based off of the given text in the README.

 ## Project Goals:
-- Deliver a notebook presentation of models used to isolate drivers of increased length of time spent in the hospital.
-- Use clustering methodologies to engineer new features and visualize factors that contribute to length of time spent in the hospital.

 - All files referenced in this presentation are available in the github repository for this project: https://github.com/GabbyBarajasBroussard/natural-language-processing-project